-No matter what the season, there are always interesting birds to see at The Nature Conservancy's Kentucky nature preserves.
+No matter what the season, there are always interesting birds to see at TNC in Kentucky's nature preserves.
 In fact, birds move through Kentucky all year long.
 Some change habitats within state borders; others stop by during spring and fall as part of long journeys between breeding grounds and warmer climates.

 Here are a few favorites you might see at one of our Kentucky nature preserves or state Wildlife Management Areas—places where we are working with partners to protect and manage habitats for avian visitors.
 See you outside!